 Keep an eye out for focus groups.

-There are a lot of companies that specialize in conducting focus groups, some in person and some online (discussion forums are especially popular nowadays).
+Many companies specialize in conducting focus groups, some in person and some online (discussion forums are especially popular nowadays).
 However, it can be discouraging because qualifying can be very hard and quotas fill up fast.
 I’ve only qualified for a few in the few years I’ve been taking surveys.

 It’s definitely worth trying for, though, since these focus groups can pay anywhere from $50-300 or even more in some cases.

-Some target college students specifically, especially ones having to do with electronics and entertainment, I’ve noticed.
+I’ve noticed some target college students specifically, especially those with electronics and entertainment.

 Keep a lookout for product tests or trials.